simgrid/simgrid/docs/source/Installing_SimGrid.rst

 enable_debug (ON/off)
-  Disabling this option discards all log messages of severity debug or below at compile time (see @ref XBT_log).
-The resulting code is faster than if you discard these messages at runtime.
-However, it obviously becomes impossible to get any debug info from SimGrid if something goes wrong.
+  Disabling this option discards all log messages of severity debug or below at compile time (see :ref:`outcome_logs`).
+The resulting code is marginaly faster than if you discard these messages at runtime, but it obviously becomes impossible to get any debug info from SimGrid when things go wrong.

 enable_documentation (on/OFF)
   Generates the documentation pages.
 Building the documentation is not